BruceRanger/MandArt/Documentation.docc/A04-MoreAboutTheMath.md

 iterationsMax = 10,000.
 Any time you find a black shape that doesn’t look like a Mini-Mand, it means you need to increase iterationsMax.
 You define the RGB colors used in the image and their order.
 You also define the numbers of blocks of color to be used, nBlocks.
 We start with six colors and 60 blocks.
-The colors we used are, in order: lime, yellow, red, magenta, blue, and cyan.
+The colors we used are, in order: lime, yellow, red, magenta, blue, and cyan.These are six of the eight corners of the RGB color cube.
 The program finds the minimum number of iterations used at any location in the picture so that our coloring can start somewhere on the edge of our picture.

 Why would we ever choose a value for rSqLimit greater than 4?
 This has to do with color smoothing.
 We find